MrBakieth/devconnect-next/README.md

 # 📘 DevConnect – User Management Application (Next.js + Redux Toolkit)

-This project is a user management system built with **Next.js 14 App Router**, **Redux Toolkit**, and **Tailwind CSS**, fully written in **TypeScript**.
-It allows users to be listed, added, updated, and optionally deleted.
+This project is a user management and project management system built with **Next.js 14 App Router**, **Redux Toolkit**, and **Tailwind CSS**, fully written in **TypeScript**.
+It allows users and projects to be listed, added, updated, and optionally deleted.
 It features a modern, responsive interface with a mobile-friendly hamburger menu.

 ---